jacobgb24/gog-galaxy-dolphin/README.md

 ## Installation
-Either clone and generate the plugins via `python3 generate_plugins.py -o` or download from the [releases page](https://github.com/jacobgb24/gog-galaxy-dolphin/releases).
+Either clone and generate the plugins via `python3 generate_plugins.py` or download from the [releases page](https://github.com/jacobgb24/gog-galaxy-dolphin/releases).
 Place the two plugin folders into the correct location for GOG.